replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 ### Improvements {#improvements-1-115-0}
 * Displays guidance on the **Nodes** page and easier access to the node join command during initial install of Embedded Cluster.
-* Adds back the check for updates button on the **Version history** page, so you can check for updates without refreshing the page.
+* Adds back the check for updates button on the **Version history** page in Embedded Cluster, so you can check for updates without refreshing the page.

 ## 1.114.0